SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Reflection_III/index.md

 homepage: false
 ---

 Haggart, Blayne.
 "Reflection III."
-In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century*.
-Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
-213-218.
+In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century*, edited by Blayne Haggart, Kathryn Henne, Natasha Tusikov, 213-218.
 Cham: Palgrave Macmillan, 2019.

 Blayne Haggart reflects on the chapters by Debora Halbert, and Jenna Harb and Kathryn Henne.

-Keywords: Knowledge;
+Keywords: Knowledge; Security

 [Text access (external link)](https://www.worldcat.org/title/1111084507)